-Ever have one of those days at work when you feel like you just can’t win?
+Ever have one of those days when you feel like you just can’t win?

-Like you left the job interview last week feeling proud that you’d finally done a good job at presenting your accomplishments.
+Like when you left the job interview last week feeling proud that you’d put it out there and thoughtfully presented your accomplishments.
 Today you learn you didn’t get the job because you’re “too aggressive.”

-Like you counter-offered a higher starting salary—only to see the job offer be rescinded because that’s “not how team players work.”
+Like when you counter-offered a higher starting salary and had the job offer rescinded because that’s “not how team players work.”

 What’s going on???